I worked from home last year – what can I claim?

-Firstly, to claim working from home expenses you must:
+Firstly, to claim working from home (WFH) expenses you must:

 Be working from home to fulfil your employment duties and not just carrying out minimal tasks such as occasionally checking emails or taking calls; and